 Do you need a house or a flat?
 One bedroom or three?
 What is your budget?
 Location is important.
 If you don’t have a car research how you will access public transport and the distance to local amenities and schools.
 Will the layout of the housework for your family?
 Is the master bedroom downstairs and the kid’s rooms upstairs?
+Are you bring pets to your rental property?
+If so, is it suitable and are they allowed?
 Think through how you would place your furniture and take a tape measure for the fridge space!
 That’s the most common mistake people make and end up having to buy a new fridge because their one doesn’t fit in the space.

 If you are serious about getting a place look for something slightly under your budget, not at the top end and as mentioned above this will give you room to offer a slightly higher rent and increase your chances of securing it.

 That sounds simple enough, but you would be surprised how many people come to an open for inspection and apply for the property a few days later when going for a rental property the turnover time from inspection to approval is typically about 24-48 hours.